About Us | Who We Are

-We have provided over 1,500 respite experienceand over 6,800 people have traveled with FPS.
+We have provided over 1,500 respite experiences and served over 9,000 people.
 Our work has been recognized by The Philadelphia Inquirer, Fox Chase Cancer Center, Fox News, People Magazine, Major League Baseball, Chick-fil-A, Comcast Newsmakers, University of PA Health System and LIVESTRONG.

 Join us as we help hundreds of people take a break from cancer each year!